BROzMiK/Yolox_docker/README.md

 ## Introduction
 YOLOX is an anchor-free version of YOLO, with a simpler design but better performance!
 It aims to bridge the gap between research and industrial communities.
-For more details, please refer to our [report on Arxiv](https://arxiv.org/abs/2107.08430).
+For more details, please refer to [report on Arxiv](https://arxiv.org/abs/2107.08430).

-This repo is an implementation of PyTorch version YOLOX and docker version.
+This repo is an implementation of PyTorch version YOLOX and docker version of YOLOX.

 <img src="assets/git_fig.png" width="1000" >